The Best USA Online Poker Sites for 2023

 Those words should hold about as much value to you as the droppings from a bulls-only rodeo sponsored by a GMO-Bologna company owned by Bill Frist.

-If you aren’t a resident of one of the 3 small-ish US states to legislate online poker (New Jersey, Delaware, or Nevada), which equates to about 97% of the country, you’re truly entering a free market.
+If you aren’t a resident of one of the 3 small-ish US states to legislate online poker (New Jersey, Delaware, or Nevada), you’re truly entering a free market.

-The few sites I list here have already earned their gold star seller badge.
+The few sites I list at BTF have already earned their gold star seller badge.

 Because there’s little to no oversight no one is going to step in and help you if you get scammed, it makes doing your homework with legitimate third-party information so much more powerful.